FgmBvB/ad-classroom-containers-poc/docs/deployment.md

 However, several limitations were identified:

-* Manual WSL2 initialization.
+- Manual WSL2 initialization after Windows startup.
-* Manual service exposure.
+- Manual service exposure through Windows port forwarding.
-* Limited deployment scalability.
+- Persistent storage directories only require manual modification when different directories are needed for a new classroom activity.
-* Networking issues related to WSL2 and virtualization.
+- Networking complexity related to WSL2, Windows, and virtualization.

 These limitations are discussed in detail in the Implementation Challenges documentation.